bochia/BrandonOchiaDotCom/README.md

 * [] Add upsert method to the repository.
 * [] Add defensive code to generic repository.
 * [] Add logging to each of the layers.
 Needs to be everywhere.
+* [] How to hide your user name and password in connection strings?